January 6th Rally and Riot. Trump finally succumbs to “Battle Fatigue” and an Unchained Mouth

 Many influential actors in our society failed to understand Trump’s “normal” ESTP nature.
 ESTPs are gamers; they are the ultimate performers.
 They play to win; they don’t back down.
 When knocked down, they get back up determined to succeed.
 They are optimists and wily competitors who believe they can overcome whatever obstacles are in their path.

 The actions of Trump’s opponents and turns of events since the election had backed Trump ever closer into a corner.
 Did clear-eyed, clear thinking, really smart people really expect him to submit – “Okay, you won, I give up.”
-His personality fights to end, goes down with the ship. . . . and that happened, with collateral damage.
+“Come On Man, be real” as our current President might say.
+His type of personality fights to end, goes down with the ship.
+And that is what happened, with collateral damage.
 The level of hatred for the “despicable” Trump was so widespread that clear Thinking and accurate Intuitive understanding were in short supply.

 Social Media Blogs and Podcasts